Mikron Theatre Company: Activities

 The company is a registered charity and describes its activities as "Theatre anywhere for everyone by canal, river and road".

-In 2017 the company offered 151 performances of its two commissioned plays, to a total audience of 14,668 made up of audience sizes from 14 to 250 but averaging 97, at 81% average occupancy and with 43 shows sold out, in 83 local authority areas.
+In 2017, the company offered 151 performances of its two commissioned plays, to a total audience of 14,668 made up of audience sizes from 14 to 250 but averaging 97, at 81% average occupancy and with 43 shows sold out, in 83 local authority areas.

-On 17 March 2020 the company announced that its 2020 tour, due to start on 18 April 2020, was cancelled because of the coronavirus pandemic.
+On 17 March 2020, the company announced that its 2020 tour, due to start on 18 April 2020, was cancelled because of the coronavirus pandemic.
 They had started to rehearse Atalanta Forever but not A Dog's Tale.
 Both productions were first performed in June 2021, out of doors, with a touring programme of outside venues booked for the rest of the season.

 Productions

-In 2015 it toured two shows: Raising Agents, written by Maeve Larkin and with music by O'Hooley & Tidow, which celebrated the centenary of the Women's Institute, and One of Each written by Deborah McAndrew, about fish and chips and much else.
+In 2015, Mikron toured two shows: Raising Agents, written by Maeve Larkin and with music by O'Hooley & Tidow, which celebrated the centenary of the Women's Institute, and One of Each written by Deborah McAndrew, about fish and chips and much else.

 Mikron's 2016 tour featured Canary Girls by Laurence Peacock, about 1914 munitions factory workers (who were known as Canary Girls because their skin turned yellow from working with toxic substances), and PURE by Richard Vergette, about the chocolate industry now and in the past.

-In 2017 Mikron performed In At The Deep End about the Royal National Lifeboat Institution (RNLI) by Laurence Peacock and Best Foot Forward about the Youth Hostels Association, by Maeve Larkin.
+In 2017, Mikron performed In At The Deep End about the Royal National Lifeboat Institution (RNLI) by Laurence Peacock (writer of Canary Girls) and Best Foot Forward about the Youth Hostels Association, by Maeve Larkin (writer of Raising Agents).
 Several performances took place in RNLI stations and YHA hostels respectively.

-In 2018 Mikron performed Get Well Soon about the NHS in its 70th year, by Ged Cooper, and Revolting Women about suffrage to commemorate the centenary of the Representation of the People Act 1918 by Vashti Maclachlan.
+In 2018, Mikron performed Get Well Soon about the NHS in its 70th year, by Ged Cooper, and Revolting Women about suffrage to commemorate the centenary of the Representation of the People Act 1918 by Vashti Maclachlan (writer of Revolting Women).
 Maclachlan has previously acted in the company and directed their 2009 production Tales of the Thames, which was written by her husband Richard Povall.

-In 2019 the company presented Redcoats, a play about Butlin's holiday camps by Nick Ahad and All Hands on Deck about the Wrens by Vashti MacLachlan.
-Their 9 August performance at the Toad Gin Distillery supported by British Naturism and Naturism Oxford is believed to be "the first professional theatre performance for a naturist audience, ever, in the UK.
+In 2019, the company presented Redcoats, a play about Butlin's holiday camps, by Nick Ahad and All Hands on Deck about the Wrens by Vashti MacLachlan.
+Their 9 August performance of Redcoats at the Toad Gin Distillery supported by British Naturism and Naturism Oxford is believed to be "the first professional theatre performance for a naturist audience, ever, in the UK.
 Their 31 August performance of All Hands on Deck took place in Liverpool's Western Approaches Museum, the setting for a scene in the play.